ldmcbain/Flashprint-Converter/README.md

 I currently have 3-4 printers in this software.
 The basic conversion for all of them is the same, however I have unique start/stop code for each printer that gets appended.
 SW could easily be modified to handle other printers with different start/stop gcode.

 My two primary printers I use this on is the TEVO Little Monster and an ad-hoc printer that was originally a makerfarm printer that I built/modified/modified again.
+NOTE: My TEVO Little Monster has been ported to MARLIN 2.0 Firmware and the Start/Stop code used reflects this (see my little monster marlin repository for more info).
 There is another printer buried in the code which is one I built myself years ago, but never had much luck with, so it was mothballed.
 However it was a dual extruder printer, so there is now some embedded support for dual printers if needed in the future.

 #**INSTRUCTIONS**
 1. Slice your project in Flashprint software.